-- Click Edit to change the existing SAML configuration. - Click SAML Assertion Validator to validate the SAML settings for your organization using a SAML assertion provided by your identity provider. - If your identity provider supports metadata, and if you've configured SAML using version 2.0, you can click Download Metadata to download an XML configuration file to send them, which they can then upload to automatically configure their settings for connecting to your Salesforce organization or community.
+- Click Edit to change the existing SAML configuration. - Click SAML Assertion Validator to validate the SAML settings for your org using a SAML assertion provided by your identity provider. - Click Download Metadata to download an XML file of your SAML configuration settings to send to your identity provider.
+The identity provider can then upload these configuration settings to connect to your Salesforce orgcommunity.
+Enabled only if your identity provider supports metadata and if you are using SAML 2.0.